erikdelange/EXIN-Test-Suite-Management/README.md

 developing the test code after a run the output is captured and stored in the testcase.

 Testcases are recorded as *.json* files.
 Each test contains one or more EXIN scripts.
 At least one of them is called *main.x*.
-By recording multiple scripts in a test the *import* statement can be tested.
+By recording multiple scripts in a test the *import* statement can be tested easily.
 For testing the *input* statement you can record characters which are piped to the standard input stream (stdin).

 ##### User Interface